- Distance from San Francisco: 44 miles

 2You came here for the beach, and there is no shortage of great ones.
 The Wedge at the east end of the peninsula is where everyone bodysurfs, or you can watch surfers (or surf yourself) near the pier.
 Corona del Mar State Beach is often overrun with families, but it's also great for surfers and divers.
 Crystal Cove State Park has three areas below the bluffs, plus cool trails that circle historic 1930s houses.
 There's also a restaurant there, The Beachcomber, which is great for lunch, drinks, or dinner.

 3Take a sunset gondola ride along Newport Beach's bay and canals.
 It's not quite Italy, but this is a fabulous way to see the homes and charm of the peninsula (and it's fantastically romantic, to boot).
 We recommend booking with the Gondola Company, through which you can arrange a tour with Champagne and sweet or savory nibbles to tide you over until dinner.

 4You've been on the water all day, so seafood, served waterfront, is in order.
 We like Bluewater Grill, where you'll find seafood from around the globe—from Mississippi catfish to barramundi from Australia—all of which is best enjoyed on the pier-top patio with waves crashing below.
 Start with a half-dozen oysters and jalapeno-spiked crab dip or the famous lobster bisque, then dig into specialties like seafood cioppino, pan-fried seabass, or seared ahi tuna.
 This popular spot also has a well-edited (and well-priced) wine list.

 5Before you go back to the hotel, stop at Billy's at the Beach for a mai tai.
 Why go for a mai tai?
 Well, why not?
 This lively waterside locals' favorite has killer views and a kitschy grass-hut decor.
 The Polynesian-inspired food is also quite good (kung pao calamari, ahi poke tower), so you could have a bite to eat here, too.

 1Go over to the Peninsula and get in one more walk on the beach before breakfast.
-There is a tiny coffee shop called Picante Martin's for some tacos, and the My Galley right there.
+Head back to Picante Martin's for some tacos, or check out My Galley.
 Locals swear by it.
 Grab a coffee, pastry, or even a breakfast burrito.